Robert Ritter von Greim: World War II

 After the end of the Polish campaign, von Greim became commander of the 5th Fliegerkorps (5th Air Corps) which participated in the Battle of Britain.
 Greim was promoted to Generalleutnant (lit. 'lieutenant general'—major general) on 1 January 1940 and to General der Flieger (general of the aviators) on 19 July.

 In 1941, on the Eastern Front, his corps split up and renamed Sonderstab Krim.
 In April 1942 he became commander of Luftwaffenkommando Ost in Smolensk, as his korps replaced the 8th Fliegerkorps in the front area there.
 In February 1943, von Greim was given command of Luftflotte 6, which continued to support Army Group Centre in its operations.
-As part of Operation Citadel, von Greims Luftflotte provided 730 aircraft in July 1943.
+As part of Operation Citadel, von Greim's Luftflotte provided 730 aircraft in July 1943.
 Due to high losses, by June 1944 only around 50 aircraft were operational.

 On 30 December 1942, his son Hubert was taken prisoner of war.
 Hubert was a fighter pilot in Oberleutnant Julius Meimberg's 11.
 Staffel of Jagdgeschwader 2 "Richthofen" serving in North Africa.
 He made a forced landing in his Messerschmitt Bf 109 G-4 trop (Werknummer 16069—factory number) near Tabarka and Aïn Draham when his aircraft had been hit by anti-aircraft artillery.